Particular/docs.particular.net/tutorials/nservicebus-sagas/1-getting-started/tutorial.md

 #### Sagas as policies

 It's useful to think of sagas as **policies**.
-After all, the main use for a saga is to decide what to do next when additional incoming messages arrive.
+After all, the main use of a saga is to decide what to do once additional incoming messages arrive.
 Therefore it's useful to use the word **Policy** in a saga's name.

-We're going to call this saga **ShippingPolicy** as it defines the policy around shipping an item, namely, that it requires that the order be both *placed* and *billed*.
+We're going to call this saga **ShippingPolicy** as it defines the policy around shipping an item, namely, that it requires the order be both *placed* and *billed*.

 In our solution, these activities are currently happening in separate handlers.
-In the **Shipping** endpoint, you should be able to find **OrderPlacedHandler** as well as **OrderBilledHandler**, both logging the fact that their respective messages arrived, but unable to decide what to do next without the help of the other.
+In the **Shipping** endpoint you should be able to find **OrderPlacedHandler** as well as **OrderBilledHandler**, both logging the fact that their respective messages arrived, but unable to decide what to do next without the help of the other.

 The first thing we're going to do is reorganize these handlers into one class named **ShippingPolicy**.